mahendrachhipa/coding-challenge/README.md

 # coding-challenge
-5 in Row Coding Challenge
+5 in Row Game Coding Challenge

 This application is developed using Java 1.8 and Springboot 2.2.
 Prerequisite to run this application is java 1.8